 There are some great groups on Facebook designed to help you find an apartment or studio, but there are also a few groups that specialize in helping get the word out that a roommate is wanted.

 If you wouldn’t mind sharing an apartment with someone, then give these groups a try.
 The most popular one, with over 10,000 members, is Looking for Roommates or Apartments in Taipei and Taiwan.
-Most people appear to be relatively sane and most people put up the kinds of photos that are helpful in showcasing the place’s finer qualities, not just a photo of the outside facade.
+Most people put up the kinds of photos that are helpful in showcasing the place’s finer qualities, not just a photo of the outside facade.